anthonyrozmajzl/anthonyrozmajzl.com/content/post/Almost a Year Later, There's Still No Evidence Suggesting Governments Can Control The Spread of Covid-19.md

 [Data show](https://www.dailymail.co.uk/health/article-9219379/Why-coronavirus-cases-falling-fast-New-infections-drop-44-three-weeks.html) that from the few weeks prior to February 4, cases have fallen 45% in the United States&mdash;cases are [*still* declining](https://pbs.twimg.com/media/EuYD20cVoAACUv2?format=jpg&name=small) at a rapid pace despite mid-January warnings that the new variant would create a new surge in cases&mdash;30% globally, and hospitalizations have dropped 26% since their mid-January peak.
 Yet there appears to be a general confusion as to how we've achieved these numbers.
 Did populations around the world unanimously begin complying with covid regulations?
 Did governments finally get serious about enforcing their mandates?
 These are some explanations we might hear, but only so long as cases and hospitalizations continue to trend downwards.

-It is very unlikely, however, that health officials will start pointing to seasonality as the most rational explanation for the numbers at hand.
+t is very unlikely, however, that health officials will start pointing to seasonality as an alternative explanation for our improving numbers.
 Doing so would mean that nearly a year's worth of heavily politicized behavioral mandates, life-destroying lockdowns, and devastating business closures were all for naught.
-In light of all the data before us, we must accept that attempting to socially engineer a respiratory virus out of existence is nothing short of a fool's errand.
+It is perfectly clear, however, that attempting to socially engineer a respiratory virus out of existence is nothing short of a fool's errand.